ChelseaGuan/Tetris-Clone-Game/README.md

 The GUI consists of three scenes: the game board interface, a main menu, and game over screen.

 ### Development
-This project was built in Unity using C# and ASP.NET.
+This project was built in Unity using C#.

 ### Controls
 * Left arrow: Move a tetromino one space left